LimpingNinja/ngenmud/doc/scons-build-system-readme.txt

 ------------

-This package contains a new build system that I put together for NakedMud using the python based build tool SCons (http://www.scons.org).
+This package contains a new build system that I put together for the game driver using the python based build tool SCons (http://www.scons.org).
 It compiles the unmodified codebase without errors and uses distutils to determine the python include path (unlike the bundled make-based system).
 It will also pass the appropriate